KastenKlicker/lichtschranke/README.md

 # lichtschranke

-This Flutter application is part of a time measurment system for track & field training runs.
+This Flutter application is part of a time measurement system for track & field training runs.

 The application is currently only tested with fairly new Samsung smartphones and tablets.